som1966/MechaCar_Statistical_Analysis/README.md

 ![LotSummary](https://user-images.githubusercontent.com/89953246/146105602-eceb89f3-b034-4600-a9ab-5b5c6d246957.png)

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Overall PSI variance for the complete dataset is 6.29 which meets design specifications.
+Data analysis was then performed by each individual lot.
+Results show Lot 1 and 2 met design specification; .98 and 7.47 variance of coils respectively.
+Lot 3 resulted in a variance of 170 pounds per square inch, thus failing design specifications.